Spousal Open Work Permit For Foreign Workers: Eligibility Rules

 The Spousal Open Work Permit New Rules include major eligibility changes that also affect foreign workers in Canada.
 A SOWP may allow the spouse or common-law partner of a high-skilled foreign worker in Canada to work for most employers.
 However, it can’t be used to work for employers on IRCC’s ineligible employer list or in other restricted job categories under IRCC rules.

-The foreign worker (principal worker) must, at the time the spouse/partner applies:
+The foreign worker (principal worker) must, at the time the spouse/partner applies for an open work permit:

 The spouse/common-law partner (applicant) must generally:

-Some situations follow different requirements (for example, certain free-trade agreement work permits and some transitioning-to-PR cases).
+Some situations follow different requirements, including certain free-trade agreement work permits and some family open work permit streams linked to eligible permanent residence pathways.

 NOC Code Eligibility